callumhackett/obsidian_polka_theme/README.md

 ![Screenshot](polka.png)

-## Customization
+## Color Customization

-Due to the way the theme shares color values between elements for coherence, Polka overrides the **accent color** in Obsidian settings.
+Due to the way the theme shares color values between elements for coherence, Polka ignores the **accent color** in Obsidian settings.
 If you want to choose your own color for the dots (and other elements which inherit the color), you need to [create your own CSS snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) and override the `--accent-main` parameter with a raw RGB value.
 For example:

 ```
 .theme-dark {